curl/everything-curl/usingcurl/downloads/browsers.md

-# "My browser shows something else"
+# My browser shows something else

 A common use case is using curl to get a URL that you can get in your browser when you paste the URL in the browser's address bar.